Turkey bacon is often praised as a healthier alternative to traditional pork bacon.

 For people watching their sodium intake, reduced-sodium turkey bacon is an option.

-Many turkey bacon products contain chemical preservatives, including nitrates and nitrites.
+Turkey bacon products typically contain preservatives, including nitrates and nitrites.

-Some natural brands of turkey bacon advertise that they are nitrate- or nitrite-free, but they often still use celery powder, a rich source of natural nitrates.
+Some natural brands of turkey bacon advertise that they are nitrate- or nitrite-free, but they often still use celery powder, a vegetable extract that is a rich source of natural nitrates.

-It remains unclear whether nitrates from celery powder are linked to the same health risks as synthetic nitrites, so it’s wise to watch your intake (5).
+It remains unclear whether nitrates from celery powder are linked to the same health risks as synthetic versions, so it’s wise to watch your intake (

 Turkey bacon is a highly processed meat product and should be eaten in moderation.

-Many studies have found that regularly eating processed meats may increase your risk of heart disease and diabetes by 42% and 19%, respectively (9).
+Many studies have found that regularly eating processed meats may increase your risk of heart disease and type 2 diabetes by 18% and 27%, respectively (

-Turkey bacon has slightly fewer calories and fat than pork bacon and can be a healthier option for people on special diets or who can’t eat pork.
+Turkey bacon has slightly fewer calories and fat than pork bacon and can be a good substitute for people on special diets or who can’t eat pork.

 Yet, it’s a processed meat with less protein and more added sugar than regular bacon and may contain preservatives that have been linked to increased cancer risk.